Ayo-Awe/Trivia-App-Project/README.md

 }
 ```

-The API returns four types of errors for failed requests:
+The API returns fives types of errors for failed requests:

 | Error | Description           |
 | ----- | --------------------- |